bpmoneill/canned/README.md

 4. This example shows the use of regex.
 The response is for all `PUT` requests to eny endpoint matching the pattern `/bin1/`.
 So all endpoints beginning with `/bin1/` for method `PUT` will use this response.

-5. The last example shows the use of the timeout field.
+5. This example shows the use of the timeout field.
 In this example, all `GET` requests to endpoint `oauth2/jwks` will wait `10` seconds before sending the defined JSON response.

+6. This example shows how a GraphQL request can be mocked out.
+Unlike the previous examples the supplied regex is applied to the URI query string and not the endpoint.
+All graphql requests should target the `/graphql` endpoint and then use the regex to filter the specific request.

 ## Load a Response